MrCCampbell/milestone-project-1/README.md

 - Git committed " Styled header, added header to other html's and finished the influences carousel section go the homepage. "
 - Added form to the contact.html and connected the confirmation.html when the form is sumbitted.
 - Git committed " Added form, which each field required to be filled in, to contact.html and it is connects to the confirmation.html when it has been submitted. "
+- Deployed project, which is now online.
+- Added bootstrap cards to project.html.
+- Git committed " Added cards to project.html. "
 -